 3. The process for exercising data subject rights

-Users can delete their device-based data by going to Settings > Privacy > Diagnostic & feedback and clicking the Delete button.
-Administrators can also use the Clear-WindowsDiagnosticData PowerShell cmdlet script.
+Users can delete their device-based data by going to Settings > Privacy > Diagnostic & feedback and clicking the Delete button under the Delete diagnostic data heading.
+Administrators can also use the Clear-WindowsDiagnosticData PowerShell cmdlet.

 The Diagnostic Data Viewer (DDV) provides the ability to export the diagnostic data captured while the app is running, by clicking the Export data button in the top menu.
-IT administrators can also use the Get-DiagnosticData PowerShell cmdlet script.
+Administrators can also use the Get-DiagnosticData PowerShell cmdlet script.

 3.4 Devices connected to a Microsoft account

-If a user signs in to a Windows experience or app on their device with their Microsoft account (MSA), they can view, delete, and export data associated with their MSA on the Privacy dashboard.
+If a user signs in to a Windows experience or app on their device with their Microsoft account, they can view, delete, and export data associated with their Microsoft account on the Privacy dashboard.

 4. Cross-border data transfers